parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 # Technology Services Agreement

 `Purpose` If you provide technology services to people, this agreement handles it.
+It can be used for:

+- Software as a Service (SaaS);
+- Managed Services; and
+- other information technology services.

 `Party 1 Name` Contractor